bnbullock/kickstarter/README.md

 ### Analysis of Outcomes Based on Goals
 There is a very clear and symmetrical relationship between successful and failed outcomes as you can see from the diagram.
 This symmetry of outcome takes place at the 50% threshold.
 Also, the summary data does not contain any instances of Cancelled, but values for Successful and Failed are present.
-For these two outcomes, we can identify this as a strong negative correlation to each other as they move in opposite directions to each other.
+For the two outcomes that have related data, we can identify this as a strong negative correlation to each other as they move in opposite directions to each other.

 ![Outcoms vs Goals](Resources/Outcomes_vs_Goals.png)

 ### Challenges and Difficulties Encountered
 - Formatting of the charts took a while to determine how percentages should be calculated and also displayed in the Goals/Outcomes analysis.
+-

 ## Results
 Two conclusions that can be reached about the Outcomes based on Launch Date analysis: